 Graduate Studies in Sociology at BU

-The PhD program emphasizes core knowledge and theory as well as rigor and innovation in research.
+The program emphasizes core knowledge and theory as well as rigor and innovation in research.
 The research and teaching interests of the faculty facilitate diverse research agendas for students.

 Our graduate programs in sociology train future scholars in the fundamental skills of the discipline of sociology.
 Students will acquire advanced knowledge of sociological theory and research in their chosen areas of specialization within the discipline in order to make a significant and original contribution to the field and disseminate sociological knowledge through publication in scholarly venues and teaching in institutions of higher education.

 The master’s program requires eight courses, including ones in theory and in research methods.
 Students also research and write a master’s thesis.
 The master’s degree normally requires one-and-a-half to two years of full-time study.